-At UNH Tuscany, you’ll be taking your classes in an 18th-century palazzo.
+At the University of New Haven Tuscany, you’ll be taking your classes in an 18 th -century palazzo.
 Whether you’re studying, doing research or relaxing with fellow students, you’ll spend much of your day inside a piece of Prato’s history.

 In Italy, each palazzo has a story to tell about the noble families who built and once lived there.
 And without a doubt, Palazzo Benini is no exception.
 We’ll take you on a tour of your new campus, but first let’s have a look at the fascinating history of this palazzo.